marneypratt/introR4bio/README.md

 ### by Marney Pratt

 This webpage details how to download and install the **Intro to R for Biology** Swirl course.
-Please visit the <a href="https://swirlstats.com/" target="_blank">Swirl website</a> for more information about how to install or develop interactive Swirl lessons.<br>
+Please visit the [Swirl website](https://swirlstats.com/) for more information about how to install or develop interactive Swirl lessons.<br>

 Please feel free to download and use the **Intro to R for Biology** Swirl course for educational purposes, no commercial uses are allowed.

 ## Install/Update R and RStudio

 The directions below assume you have access to R and RStudio.
 Check with your instructor to see if you will be using a cloud-based version of RStudio.
 Even if you will be using a cloud-based version, it is good to have a backup of the software on your computer.
-If you need or want to install R and RStudio on your computer, you can follow these instructions - <a href="https://moderndive.com/1-getting-started.html#installing" target="_blank">Installing R and RStudio</a>
+If you need or want to install R and RStudio on your computer, you can follow these instructions - [Installing R and RStudio](https://moderndive.com/1-getting-started.html#installing)

 If you already have R and RStudio installed on your computer, then please update them if you do not have the latest versions.
-You can use the general instructions for how to update here (just note to use the latest versions of the programs and packages rather than the version listed here) - <a href="https://jennhuck.github.io/workshops/install_update_R.html#%E2%80%9Ci_have_r_installed%E2%80%9D">I have R Installed</a>
+You can use the general instructions for how to update here (just note to use the latest versions of the programs and packages rather than the version listed here) - [I have R Installed](https://jennhuck.github.io/workshops/install_update_R.html#%E2%80%9Ci_have_r_installed%E2%80%9D)

 ## Clone this repository from GitHub

 (note: it might be helpful to open a duplicate window of this page next to this one or on a separate device so you can more easily read and follow the instructions while you complete these steps)

+This series of instructions will copy all the files you need from here on GitHub to your computer or cloud-based RStudio

 1. First, click on the green "Code" button in the upper right of this page.